Posts Tagged ‘ground rules’

 Brief description: People stand along a line (one dimension) or in a room space (two dimensions) to answer session questions (factual or opinions).

 When to use: Usually at the start of a session.
-Can be used as an icebreaker before or during the three questions.
+Also, use as an icebreaker before or during the three questions.

 Helpful for: Allowing participants and the group to discover commonalities.
-Can also be used to pick homogeneous or heterogeneous groups/teams.
-Also can be used to hear a spectrum of comments on an issue and then view any resulting shifts in opinion.
+Also, use to pick homogeneous or heterogeneous groups/teams.
+Also use to hear a spectrum of comments on an issue and then view any resulting shifts in opinion.
 Gets people out of their chairs!

 Technique: The three questions *